VyasRSrinivasan/stock-market-prediction/README.md

 - **News sentiment classification** — the selected model reads the latest headlines for the ticker and classifies sentiment as bearish (−1), neutral (0), or bullish (+1).
 A banner explains whether and how the simulation's starting state was adjusted based on this signal.
 - **Full AI analysis** — the model combines the Markov, SVM, and Monte Carlo outputs with recent news to produce a 3–5 paragraph educational summary.
 A collapsible **Sources** section lists every article used, with clickable links.
 If source summarization is enabled, each article also shows an AI-generated sentence explaining its relevance to the simulation result.

-If no API key is entered or the checkbox is left unticked, the simulation runs as a pure Markov chain with no external data or AI calls.
+If the checkbox is left unticked, the simulation runs as a pure Markov chain with no external data or AI calls.

 ---